rmorshea/pybooster/docs/src/concepts.md

 ### Built-In Types

-Ninject does not allow you to use built-in types directly.
+PyBooster does not allow you to use built-in types directly.
 Instead you should use [`NewType`](https://docs.python.org/3/library/typing.html#newtype) to define a distinct subtype so that it is easily identifiable.
 For example, instead of using `str` to represent a username, you might define a `Username` new type like this: